halfer/ftp-sync/README.md

 * An ability to specify an FTP timeout
 * Configurable file filters (presently this is hardwired to `*.log`)
 * Useful verbose output (it is only noisy in error conditions presently)
-* A "dry run" mode
+* A "dry run" mode on the console (there is a simple web one already)
 * Local-side file deletion (for where a source file is removed)
 * Automated tests
 * Some notes on using this tool securely